AlessiaCicca/Beyond-AskQE/AskQE-Summarization/README.md

 - abstract: gold summary

-For methodological and computational reasons, we retain only the first 800 tokens of each article.
-Summaries are generated from this truncated input to ensure alignment between source and summary.
+Processing full-length biomedical articles would require document segmentation, which may introduce fact-question misalignment.
+We therefore restrict the input to the first 800 tokens to maintain contextual coherence.
+Summaries are generated from this truncated input to ensure alignment between source and summary, avoiding comparison against gold abstracts that may contain not present information.

 ## Models Used